Updated on March 3rd, 2025 by Felix Martinez

 Growth Prospects

-Amcor is counting on its Bemis acquisition to drive strong growth over the next half decade.
-The main factors that will drive this growth acceleration are its global footprint opening up new attractive end markets and customers for the company’s products, and greater economies of scale driving efficiencies and higher margins.
+Amcor is counting on its Bemis acquisition to drive strong growth over the next half-decade.
+The main factors that will drive this growth acceleration are its global footprint, which will open up new attractive end markets and customers for the company’s products, and greater economies of scale, which will drive efficiencies and higher margins.

 Another growth catalyst for Amcor is the emerging markets such as China and Latin America, where economic growth is high and demand for packaging products is rising.

-The company is also in the midst of an aggressive share buyback program that should boost per share growth numbers.
+The company is also undergoing an aggressive share buyback program that should boost per-share growth.

-Furthermore, its balance sheet is quite strong with a relatively low leverage ratio, giving it flexibility to finance its dividend, share repurchases, and remain opportunistic on future growth opportunities.
+Furthermore, its balance sheet is quite strong, with a relatively low leverage ratio, giving it flexibility to finance its dividends and share repurchases and remain opportunistic about future growth opportunities.

 We believe that all of these factors should combine to generate solid 4% annualized earnings per share growth over the next half decade.